tlambertz/emojify.js/README.md

 # emojify.js

-Note: This is fork rewrite version of emojify.js with TypeScript and up-to-date dependencies.
+Note: This fork is a rewrite version from joypixels/emojify.js with TypeScript and up-to-date dependencies.

+Below is the original README

+TODO: update it

 ---